openhab/openhab-docs/installation/rasppi.md

 Authenticate with username openhab and the chosen password, then open up both the shares to have a look around.
 Then should even be able to open http://raspberrypi.local:8080/ in the web browser, but then will be met with an error because don´t haven’t create a sitemap yet.
 That’s normal.

-error on first launch openhab
+error on first launch openHAB

-Now would be a good time to learn the command to tail the OpenHAB log so you can keep an eye on errors.
+Now would be a good time to learn the command to tail the openHAB log so you can keep an eye on errors.

 `tail -f /var/log/openhab/openhab.log`